wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_gettransactionlistfrompending.md

 ---
-title: trx:/wallet/gettransactionlistfrompending \[GET\]
+title: trx:/wallet/gettransactionlistfrompending - TRON
-description: Get transaction list information from pending pool
+description: Example code for the trx:/wallet/gettransactionlistfrompending rest method. Сomplete guide on how to use trx:/wallet/gettransactionlistfrompending rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters